|Major Groups > Gilled Mushrooms > Dark-Spored > Gymnopilus > Gymnopilus junonius|

-Ecology: Saprobic on the rotting wood of hardwoods and conifers; growing in clusters (or, rarely, alone); summer and fall (fall through spring on the West Coast); widely distributed in North America.
+Ecology: Saprobic on the rotting wood of hardwoods and conifers; usually growing in clusters; summer and fall (fall through spring on the West Coast); widely distributed in North America.
 The illustrated and described collections are from California and Québec.

-Cap: 5-40 cm, convex, becoming broadly convex or flat; dry; silky, or with tiny appressed fibers or scales; orange to brownish orange; the margin inrolled when young, sometimes adorned with partial veil remnants.
+Cap: 5–26 cm, convex, becoming broadly convex or nearly flat; dry; finely silky; brownish orange; the margin inrolled when young.